trevordmiller/slides-intro-to-graphql/src/index.md

 ## Self-documenting

-GraphQL has simple type system
+GraphQL has a simple type system (schema) so you get automatic documentation

-- Automatic documentation
-- Can work in parallel between back-end/front-end once schema is decided
+This means that you can work in parallel between back-end/front-end once the schema is decided on

 ---

 ## Trade-offs of GraphQL + Apollo vs REST + Redux

+Similiar trade-offs to going from vanilla JS to React but for data

 ### Pros

-- Similiar trade-offs to going from vanilla JS to React but for data
-- GraphQL schema has led to many community tools: Apollo addons, Prisma, etc.
+- Better performance
+- Simpler data code
+- Community libraries for common problems

 ### Cons

-- Locked in to GraphQL
+- Locked in to GraphQL instead of REST
 - Most systems still in REST
 - Still a little new

 ---

+# Summary

+- GraphQL + Apollo is pretty slick
+- Try it out if you'd like
-REST + Redux isn't going anywhere any time soon, don't stress
+- But REST + Redux isn't going anywhere any time soon, so don't stress 😃

-But if you like this, feel free to give it a try!

----

-# Review

-## Declarative

-What data your component needs, not how to get it/store it/update it etc.

-## Self-contained

-Data requirements live where they are used

-## Community

-Can rely on libraries for common functionality

 ---